edenartlab/eden2/README.md

     ENV=name_of_environment modal run comfyui.py

+If you just want to test only a subset of workflows, use:

+    ENV=name_of_environment WORKFLOWS=workflow1,workflow2 modal run comfyui.py

 Deploy a single workflow to stage.

     ENV=name_of_environment modal deploy comfyui.py

-Deploy a single workflow to prod (dangerous).
+If you want to deploy a private environment, use `PRIVATE=1`

-    ENV=name_of_environment APP=prod modal deploy comfyui.py
+    ENV=name_of_private_env PRIVATE=1 modal deploy comfyui.py

-## Todo

-- test one workflow instead of all of them
-- re-evaluate naming conventions